2023 Austrian Grand Prix Weekend Information

-The shortest track on the Formula 1 calendar, the Red Bull Ring produces exciting, fast-paced races.
-The 2023 Austrian Grand Prix is set to take place on July 2.
+The shortest track on the Formula 1 calendar in terms of time to complete a lap, the Red Bull Ring produces exciting, fast-paced races.
+The 2024 Austrian Grand Prix is set to take place on June 30.

-McLaren and Mercedes are currently tied for the most F1 wins at the Red Bull Ring, with six apiece.
-Either team could set a new outright record at the 2023 Austrian Grand Prix, while Ferrari could equal the existing record.
+McLaren and Mercedes are tied for most Grand Prix victories at the circuit now known as the Red Bull Ring.
+Either team could become the first to win seven races here at the 2024 Austrian Grand Prix, while Ferrari or Red Bull could equal the existing record tally.

 READ MORE IN MILESTONES AND RECORDS WHICH COULD BE BROKEN